bohanson/F5-Automation-Dash/docs/source/class03/class03.rst

 •	How to use AS3 as a declarative endpoint for Virtual Server configuration.

-•	How to convert an existing configuration to AS3 JSON declaration.
+•	How to convert an existing configuration to an AS3 JSON declaration.

 Expected time to complete: **30 minutes**